 Consideration of developmental issues informing the creation of the post-traumatic response picture for an individual client is an important component of making treatment choices as well.
 Core beliefs about self that are forged in very early childhood trauma, at times when rational thinking is not part of the child’s cognitive capacities, are extremely unlikely to be responsive to straightforward cognitive behavioral approaches to treatment.
 Individuals not traumatized in a relationship of care and trust are more likely to have developed the kinds of self and relational capacities that lend them the resilience necessary to do well with exposure therapies, while persons with complex trauma and many relational wounds may become decompensated by such treatment approaches.
-Non-verbal therapy techniques, such as Eye Movement Desensitization Reprocessing (EMDR) may be more effective for those clients whose verbal capacities were poorly developed at the time of the trauma.
+Non-verbal therapy techniques, such as Eye Movement Desensitization Reprocessing (EMDR) or Somatic Experiencing (SE) may be more effective for those clients whose verbal capacities were poorly developed at the time of the trauma.
 Thinking developmentally about the experience of trauma lends a subtlety and precision to the diagnostic formulation that can enhance therapy.

 Something for which psychotherapists rarely formally assess, but which is an important component of general assessment concerns in the field of trauma, is resilience.
 Despite having lived through difficulties that have left a mark on body, mind, and spirit, many trauma survivors are also capable and functional in a number of life domains.
-Even when they are not highly functional, they have employed what resources that are available to them in such a manner that they are alive and acting as decent human beings despite the free tickets offered them by life to behave otherwise.
+Even when they are not highly functional, they have employed what resources are available to them in such a manner that they are alive and acting as decent human beings despite the free tickets offered them by life to behave otherwise.

 The general literature on resilience can be helpful here; we know that people who have certain personal and psychosocial resources do better with the vicissitudes of life, trauma or not.
 For some trauma survivors, standard markers of resilience, such as intelligence, talent, conventional attractiveness, spirituality, or access to financial resources, are sources of guilt and shame, which makes a therapist’s attention to them potentially problematic.
 Therapists working with trauma survivors should, at the very least, note such markers of resilience; questions such as “What are the things you’ve done in life to help yourself?” or “What about you feels like more of a success?” can be useful probes during general intake.